BZemba87/bone-appetit/README.md

     Colour Scheme:

         - The colours I chose for Bone Appetit are #FFF6FE (very light shade of magenta); #FE94AD (light red); black and #36454F (charcoal).
-As it is a cafe website, the colours have to provide a taste of the cafe's personality which is a good balance of being fun and attractive but also professional.
+As it is a cafe website, the colours have to provide a taste of the cafe's personality which is a good balance between being fun and attractive but also professional.

     Typography: